Carren Eistrup

-Carren Kaye Emol Eistrup Frederiksen (born February 5, 2009) is a Filipina–Danish singer, model, and television host.
+Carren Kaye Emol Eistrup Frederiksen (born February 5, 2009) is a Filipino singer.
 She gained prominence as the grand winner of the Bida Next competition and subsequently secured a role as a co-host on the Philippine television show Eat Bulaga!.
 She is also noted for her resemblance to singer Miley Cyrus.

 Personal life

 Carren Eistrup was born as Carren Kaye Emol Eistrup Frederiksen on February 5, 2009, in Cebu City, to a Danish father and a Filipino mother.
 Eistrup and her two elder brothers were solely raised by their mother, and it had been over a decade since she last saw her father who lived in Denmark.
 At the age of four, her mother discovered her singing talent through workshops, and she began playing piano and guitar at seven.
 During the pandemic, she launched her YouTube channel for song covers and livestream.
 Eistrup is a consistent academic awardee and student leader at Starland International School, where she has proven her ability to manage work and studies effectively.
+She studied senior high school at Treston International College.